 Here are Five Facts About the Boston Tea Party you might have missed in American history class.

-1) All the tea aboard the three English East India ships in Boston Harbor came from China, not India.
+1) All of the East India company’s tea came from China, not India.

-The English East India Company shipped Chinese teas from the port of Canton to their London docks and warehouses.
+The British East India Company shipped Chinese teas from the port of Canton to their London docks and warehouses.
 From there, the tea was transported to American cities along the Eastern Seaboard.